Troop Beverly Hills: Plot

 Meanwhile, Phyllis reconnects with Freddy, who tells her he is proud she has accomplished something.
 However, Phyllis soon learns that Freddy still wants to proceed with the divorce, including seeking joint custody of Hannah, which devastates Phyllis.
+Velda demoralizes Phyllis further by claiming that her previous fun-loving attitude with the Troop will only endanger them at the Jamboree.
 She decides to disband the troop, but Hannah and the other girls change her mind, telling Phyllis she has given them a new sense of self-esteem.

-During the Jamboree, the Red Feathers trick Troop Beverly Hills during the competition by misdirecting them into a snake-infested swamp.
+At the Jamboree, the Red Feathers trick Troop Beverly Hills during the competition by misdirecting them into a snake-infested swamp.
 Luckily, a skunk scares them into running through a shortcut, making them first in the qualifying event.
 The next day, Velda cheats again by cutting a rope bridge after her troop crosses and by leading them into a restricted area used only for hunting.
 However, Velda falls and breaks her ankle.
 The Red Feathers, now led by Cleo, abandon Velda for the sake of winning.
 Troop Beverly Hills repairs the bridge and finds Velda.
-Tessa diagnoses her broken ankle (and a severe personality disorder).
-The girls reluctantly carry her to the finish line after Phyllis reminds them that they have to be considerate to those in need — especially a fellow Wilderness Girl.
+The girls reluctantly carry her to the finish line after Phyllis reminds them of being considerate to those in need—especially a fellow Wilderness Girl.

 Though the Red Feathers cross the finish line first, they are disqualified because council law stipulates the leader must be with the troop.
-Troop Beverly Hills is declared the winners of the Jamboree and are recognized as Wilderness Girls.
-Frances fires Velda for cheating and for placing the Troop Beverly Hills girls in jeopardy as well as finally getting fed up with her overall rude and entitled behavior.
-Freddy, intrigued by Phyllis's complete turnaround, shows interest in calling off the divorce and they reconcile.
+Troop Beverly Hills is declared the winner of the Jamboree and is recognized as Wilderness Girls.
+Frances fires Velda for cheating and for placing the Troop Beverly Hills girls in jeopardy, as well as finally tiring of her overall rude and entitled behavior.
+Phyllis and Freddy kiss and profess their love for each other, with Freddy proposing remarriage.

 The next year, Troop Beverly Hills is the designated Poster Troop.
-Velda is forced to take a job at Kmart after her actions made her virtually unemployable, and a final scene shows her making a store-wide announcement about cookies.
+Meanwhile, Velda is forced to take a job as a cashier at Kmart, where she makes a store-wide announcement about cookies.